ciflikli/css/content/intro.md

 ### What type of dinner?

-_Pizza_ (yep).
+Pizza, courtesy of Cambridge Spark!
 On that note, let us know about any dietary restrictions when you sign up.

 ### Will there be freebies?